LeeU1911/try-pomodoro/README.md

 * Short-break (5 minutes) is automatically triggered after a pomodoro
 * Pause/Resume pomodoros/breaks
 * Long-break (15 minutes) after 4 pomodoros
+* Timer in title of page

 #Coming soon:
-* Timer in title of page
-* Dismiss notification after 30 seconds
 * Rebrush UI
 * Record number of pomodoros and breaks
 * Confirmation if page is refresh or pomodoro is paused